 is the Director of the Climate and Energy Programme at the Heinrich Böll Foundation office in Brussels.
 Prior to this, she worked as an EU Affairs Consultant at Hinicio, specialising in EU sustainable energy projects, in particular in relation to the development of renewable energy, hydrogen storage and energy efficiency technologies.
 She also contributed extensively to the evaluation of Intelligent Energy Europe projects supporting sustainable energy communities – a study commissioned by EASME.
 Radostina holds a BA in Integrated European Studies, an MA in Political Science from the University of Bremen and a PhD in Political Sciences from the VUB Brussels.

 is the project assistant for the German Energy Transition project at the headquarters of the Heinrich Böll Foundation.
-She is currently pursuing an MA in European History at the Humboldt University in Berlin.
+She is currently enrolled at Freie Universität Berlin where she is pursuing an MA in Interdisciplinary Latin American Studies with a focus on Development and Tranformation.

 As a media solutions laboratory Lucid develops tools and designs which enable foundations, NGOs and institutions to inform, foster dialog and involve people.
 Energytransition.org is the second international web project after discover boell that lucid has designed and produced for the Heinrich Böll Foundation.